 Converting bird houses to winter bird roost boxes is easy and helps provide safe winter shelters for birds.
 Some bird houses are designed to convert to roost boxes, and if those are the houses you use, follow the manufacturer's instructions for conversion.
 If you have only a basic bird house and wish to convert it to a winter roost box, you can do so after it has been cleaned and repaired.

 - If possible, remove the front panel of the house with the entrance hole and invert it so the hole is closer to the bottom of the house than the top.
 Because warm air rises, this will keep more heat inside the house.

 - Block most of the upper and lower ventilation holes in the house to help trap heat inside the structure to keep birds warm.
 Small pieces of foam can be cut to fit under the eaves of the house or to plug holes.
-Silicone gel can be smoothed along the outside of the house's seams to seal even tiny cracks, and it will prevent moisture from getting into the house.
+Smooth silicone gel along the outside of the house's seams to seal even tiny cracks, and it will prevent moisture from getting into the house.

 - Put perches inside the bird house to allow more birds to use the space.
 Multiple adult birds may crowd inside the same house to stay warm, and without extra perches, birds on the bottom may smother.
 Even inserting small twigs or thin dowels to lean against the sides of the house from corner to corner can provide better perching space.

 - Add a thin layer of grass, wood shavings, or sawdust to the bottom of the bird house to provide additional insulation and to make it easier to clean the house the following spring.

 - Use a dark shingle or similar cover on the roof of the bird house to darken it.
 Not only will this provide additional insulation, but the darker color will trap more solar heat each day.
 Allow the cover to overhang the entrance more than a typical roof to provide better protection from snow and rain.